kafka-lens/kafka-lens/README.md

 ### A visuailization tool for your Kafka cluster

 Kafka Lens provides a tool that lets you inspect a Kafka cluster and allows developers a way to easily troubleshoot issues in the cluster as they occur.
-Now you can quickly test whether new services are functioning correctly by monitoring how messages are published to Kafka topics and partitions without a CLI or other costly solutions.
+Now you can quickly test whether new services are functioning correctly by monitoring how messages are published to Kafka topics and partitions without a CLI or costly cloud solutions.

 ![Screen Capture](assets/images/kl-g.gif)